En3rGy/11083_Leistungsmesser/README.md

 7. The module shall accept an offset input value to be substracted from the gained counter input value.
 8. The module shall accept a "reset" input, setting all outputs and internal values to 0.
 9. The module shall output the global counter repsecting gain and offset since the last reset.
-10. The module shall deal with an overflow of the input counter by increasing the global counter.
+10. The module shall deal with an overflow of the input counter by continuing increasing the global counter.
+11. If running for the 1st time after setting the module on a logic page, the module shall use the 1st input counter signal as init value to calculate future consumptions.

 ## Software Design Description